Working in Birmingham

-You only have to glance at the skyline to realise that Birmingham has undergone significant regeneration in recent years - while previously dubbed uninspiring, a surge of new-builds and high-rise constructions indicate that investment in the city has paid off.
-It is now an attractive destination for its own recent graduates, as well as young professionals from further afield- under 30s now account for 45% of Birmingham’s population, so as a newly qualified lawyer, you’ll be surrounded by similar people.
+You only have to glance at the skyline to realise that Birmingham has undergone significant regeneration in recent years—while previously dubbed uninspiring, a surge of new-builds and high-rise constructions indicate that investment in the city has paid off.
+It is now an attractive destination for its own recent graduates, as well as young professionals from further afield—the population of under 30s in Birmingham is around 45%, so as a newly qualified lawyer, you’ll be surrounded by similar people.

 Birmingham is a foodie’s dream.
 You’ll find more Michelin stars here than any other city outside of London.
 Check out Simpsons for minimalist decor and contemporary dishes, enjoy pub vibes at The Cross, or indulge in some unusual (yet sensational) combinations at Carters of Moseley.
 If fine dining scares you slightly, there are a number of welcoming pubs dotted around the city.
 While you’ll surely find your own local, it’s worth checking out the Lord Clifden, the Anchor Inn, or the Junction.

 Birmingham has never been lacking in a music scene, with a number of smaller music venues scattered across the city, and annual festivals celebrating everything from folk music to modern dance.